-Very little has changed in Canada since Aboriginal and Treaty Rights were first recognized in section 35 of Canada’s Constitution Act in 1982.
-The Inuit in Nunavut are still without access to food, Aboriginal women are still missing in British Columbia (and across Canada), Aboriginal suicide rates and life expectancies have not changed, there are huge gaps in education, health care and wealth distribution between Aboriginal communities and non-Aboriginal communities, Aboriginal people in Canada still live in third world conditions and etc.; and, unfortunately, nothing can change at the moment.
+Very little has changed in Canada since Indigenous and Treaty Rights were first recognized in section 35 of Canada’s Constitution Act in 1982.
+The Inuit in Nunavut are still without access to food, Indigenous women are still missing in British Columbia (and across Canada), Indigenous suicide rates and life expectancies have not changed, there are huge gaps in education, health care and wealth distribution between Indigenous communities and non-Indigenous communities, Indigenous people in Canada still live in third world conditions and etc.; and, unfortunately, nothing can change at the moment.

 Background on Indian Residential Schools: